JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/rumours.md

 ---
 ### [&#8666; Faldaria Campaign](index.html)

+## The Whispering Hand

+_Here is what Brood learned when he went looking for information on whether there were any secret mage organizations in Vestran Province_

+There is rumoured to be a secret group of Mages and mage sympathizers in the Ecclesia, and particularly in old Avestria.
+They are called the **Whispering Hand**.

+ They act as an underground railroad, hiding spellcasters from the Redeemer’s Inquisition and getting them to safety.
+Sometimes this means across the border into the Freemarches or Faldaria, or preferably into Five Spire.

+It is rumoured that Five Spire supports the Whispering Hand directly

+## Banned Substances in the Ecclesia

+_Here is what Brood learned when he went looking for information on whether there were any banned substances in the Ecclesia that the populace were upset about_

+Despite being very “law and order”, the Ecclesia doesn't ban much in terms of substances.
+Liquor and most drugs are legal, though public disturbances arising from their use are quickly reprimanded.

+However, the Ecclesia is very harsh against arcane magic and practitioners of other religions.
+This means that materials obviously being used as **spell components** (e.g. bat wings, eye of newt), draw the attention of the Inquisition.

+ Additionally, there is a hallucinogen called **night moss** which is used in small doses by many followers of the Radiant Ones to “become closer” with their gods; because of this connection to a different religion, night moss is also banned.

 ## Ecclesian leaders in Vestran Province
 *Here is what Helena learned when she went looking for a “who’s who” in the Ecclesia (I am focusing this on Vestran Province, as that is where the party is headed to begin with).*